 The Internet of Things now permeates every section of industry.
 While perhaps slower than other industries, the global application of IoT principles in healthcare have brought about enormous benefits for organisations, clinicians and patients alike.
 This has led to the concept of the Internet of Medical Things (IoMT) forming a renewed need for positive digital change across the health sector.

 The Internet of Medical Things

 The basic concept behind the Internet of Medical Things (IoMT) is the collection of medical devices, technology and software that connects healthcare IT systems to one another.

-Globally, in areas where the Internet of Medical Things has been implemented, there has been a definitive increase in efficiencies across healthcare delivery and diagnostics, as well as improvements in doctor-patient communications and decision making across services.
+Globally, in areas where IoMT principles have been implemented, there has been a definitive increase in efficiencies across healthcare delivery and diagnostics, as well as improvements in doctor-patient communications and decision making across services.
 What’s more, connected devices encourage better use of healthcare resources, and indeed, a reduction in waste and inefficiencies across the board.

 The Internet of Medical Things in the NHS

-The current NHS is in crisis; overcrowded, understaffed and somewhat impoverished to government cuts to its budget.
+The current NHS is in crisis; overcrowded, understaffed and somewhat impoverished due to government cuts to its budget.
 Digital transformation is a priority, but innovation is fraught with challenges.
 As a result, adapting to the Internet of Medical Things is a Catch 22 for the country’s health service.

 Present methods of care being administered across the NHS have become unsustainable in both cost and scope.
 Visits to hospitals and doctor’s offices alike are conducted in the same way today, as they were when the NHS was first founded in 1948.

-While there have been some digital transformations in its 70-year history, the NHS has a culture of technological immaturity, underpinned by legacy systems that have caused immense issues for medical staff.
-This has been amplified by the unprecedented financial woes across the NHS, meaning that the advancement of the Internet of Medical Things and digital reform has been prohibited from sector-wide integration.
+While there has been some digital transformation in its 70-year history, the NHS has a culture of technological immaturity, underpinned by legacy systems that have caused immense issues for medical staff.
+This has been amplified by the unprecedented financial woes impacting the NHS, meaning that the much-needed advancement of the Internet of Medical Things – as well as a more generalised digital reform – has been prohibited from sector-wide integration.

 Challenges of the Internet of Medical Things